FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Find friends=Clicking on this takes you to a page that suggests players that could be made friends based on how many times you have played with them.
 Appears as a button when you hover the mouse cursor over the friends box (when raised) on the bottom-right hand corner of the page, when none of your friends are online.
 Also appears as a heading on the page with suggested friends.
 Example: these are Thibault's suggested friends: http://lichess.org/@/thibault/suggestions

 Favorite opponents=The players you play most against.
 Appears in profile pages and leads to a table of favorite opponents.
-Example http://lichess.org/@/thibault/opponents — this lists Thibault's favorite opponents.
+Example http://lichess.org/@/thibault/opponents — this lists the players Thibault plays most against.

 Follow=Clicking this lets you follow the player and find out what they've been up to around lichess through the activity timeline.
-Appears as a title text (what you see when you hover the mouse over) of the thumbs up symbol, which in turn appears on profile pages and player name popups.
+Appears as a mouseover text of the thumbs up symbol, which in turn appears on profile pages and player name information boxes.
 It is recommended to use the translation for this on Twitter, where the words were taken from in the interests of familiarity.
 Should be translated as a verb.

 Following=Indicates that you are following the player.
 Replaces the "Follow" button, which appears on profile pages and in popups over player names.
 It is recommended to use the same translation for this as the one on Twitter, where the words were taken from in the interests of familiarity.